-- Since 5’s live so much in their heads, any type of practice that gets them into the body – mindful eating, paying attention to diet, body scan meditation – is welcome.
+- Since 5’s live so much in their heads, any type of practice that gets them into the body – mindful eating, paying attention to diet, body scan meditation, yoga – is welcome.

 Type 6: The Loyalist

-- With anxiety being a key feature of the 6, one student wrote down her worries and then threw them away as a practice to let go of her stress.
+- With anxiety being a key feature of this type, one student who was a 6 wrote down her worries and then threw them away as a practice to let go of her stress.
 She found it very helpful.